Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 # Correcting Wrong Posture on the Plank Fitness Exercise

+## Get Started

+To run the training of the artificial neural network, run the ANN.ipynb with jupyter notebook.
+All necessary requirements are in the requirements.txt which can be installed by running `pip install -r requirements.txt`.

 ## Overview
 This repository is created during the Neural Networks and Deep Learning course at the University of Zürich.
 The goal is to detect wrong posture from the plank fitness exercise using outputs from human keypoint detection.